Deploy applications on Kubernetes

 We now have the required environment Kubernetes, Gloo and Istio setup, as part of this chapter let us setup the services that will interact.

-For this demo we will use three simple microservices namely customer
+For this demo we will use three simple microservices namely customer, preference and recommendation; customer and preference services will be deployed on the Kubernetes cluster1 and the recommendation will be on the vm1.

 All the applications used this demo are available as helm charts in my GitHub repo, let us add that helm repo,